jheske/Local-db-Cache-Retrofit-REST-API-MVVM-Dagger-Kotlin/README.md

 * Google's app is heavily factored and it's gonna take some time to understand all the levels of redirection employed in the architecture.
 * Where stuff got too layered, I opted for more straightforward patterns that I'm familiar with, particularly with respect to data binding.

-### Categories Screen (the Home Screen)
+### Recipe Categories Screen (the Home Screen)
-* There's no SearchView, because there's is a new paradigm I haven't investigated yet.
+* There's no SearchView, because Google uses a new paradigm I haven't investigated yet.
+* In layout_category_list_item.xml and layout_recipe_list_item.xml I use the app:cardUseCompatPadding="true" attribute in the CardView, very convenient!
+No need for list item Decorations.

 ### Recipe List Screen
 * For some reason the RecipeList observer is triggered twice, causing the screen to flash.

 * Data binding for the Recipe layout doesn't work yet.
 The image shows up, but that's it.

 ### Recipe Screen
 * The layout isn't done yet.
 I have to sort out the data and data binding.